Helaxious/snake_cases/_posts/2022-03-27-jekyll_tutorial-1.md

     └── 1970-01-01-python-is-good.md
 ```

-And it would behave exactly the same
+And it would behave exactly the same.

 ## Tip: Working with drafts

-You may want to write a blog post in the `_posts` folder, but it's incomplete and you don't want to show up in your blog right away, not even being able to be accessed by url, for that, you can use drafts, simply, create in your project's folder a new folder called `_drafts` (make sure to type exactly like that, so Jekyll recognizes the folder)
+You may want to write a blog post in the `_posts` folder, but it's incomplete and you don't want to show up in your blog right away, not even being able to be accessed by URL, for that, you can use drafts, simply, create in your project's folder a new folder called `_drafts` (make sure to type exactly like that, so Jekyll recognizes the folder).

 Move your work inside there, and it won't show up in your blog anywhere.
 To let Jekyll show your drafts though, you'll need to stop the server, and re-run it with a slightly different command: